open-sdg/open-sdg/docs/configuration.md

 ### frontpage_heading

 _Optional_: This setting can control the heading that appears on the front page.
+This setting is only used in the `frontpage` layout.

 ```nohighlight
 frontpage_heading: Australian data for Sustainable Development Goal indicators